fd4s/fs2-kafka/docs/src/main/mdoc/consumers.md

 2. All currently running streams will continue to run until all in-flight messages will be processed.
    It means that streams will be completed when all fetched messages will be processed.

 We could combine `stopConsuming` with the custom resource handling and implement a graceful shutdown.
-Let's try it:
+Let's try it.
+For cats-effect 2 it may looks like this:

 ```scala mdoc:silent
 import cats.effect.{Deferred, Ref}